shantanu1109/Coursera-DeepLearning.AI-AI-FOR-MEDICINE-SPECIALIZATION/README.md

 ## 📝 License
-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [GPL-3.0 License](https://www.gnu.org/licenses/).

 -----------------------------------------------------------------------------------------------------------------